Babel Buster Network Gateways: Big Features. Small Price.

 The latest podcast from Beyond Buildings was about 3D-printed 4-story buildings, a new era of construction.
 Focusing on the need for a sense of urgency by all.

-It is high time to utilize our combined industry knowledge and accelerate time to value
+time to utilize our combined industry knowledge and accelerate time to value

 I aim to disrupt the ways of working in this industry that will lead to creative destruction for the most part.
 It will solve the skill-shortage gap with technology as an enabler.
 It will be people first, and AI a close second.
 The recipe of going from BACnet to Quantum Computing does exist and for the ones who want to go after it, just let me know and we will do it together.
 Existing dragons, new dragons, whatever happens, we need to create an industry that do not lock people in.
 We cannot settle for just modern technologies with old mindsets.
 We cannot settle for lock-in effects that make it harder for everyone involved to create more sustainable buildings.

 depends on us, coming together and making this industry far better than it is

 today.
 I urge you to join me in going above and beyond to make our future

 flexibility and understanding the context will be the focus for future podcasts